-If you allow yourself to sleep on your cycles, some people who have N24 experience relief from the fatigue and insomnia symptoms but at the expense of their ability to keep the schedule necessary for work and social obligations.
+If you allow yourself to sleep on your cycles, some people who have N24 experience relief from fatigue and insomnia symptoms but at the expense of their ability to keep the schedule necessary for work and social obligations.

-Recent research has shown that, along with the central clock within the brain, almost every cell is equipped with a molecular clock, and some scientists believe that the inability to synchronize with these clocks may be the cause of the symptoms.
+Recent research has shown that, along with the central clock within the brain, almost every cell is equipped with a molecular clock, and some scientists believe that the inability to synchronise with these clocks may be the cause of the symptoms.